RiJinYun/Intro/README.md

 export_to_video(video, "output.mp4", fps=8)
 ```

+**Using a single A100 GPU, generating a video with the above configuration takes approximately 90 seconds**

 If the generated model appears “all green” and not viewable in the default MAC player, it is a normal phenomenon (due to
 OpenCV saving video issues).
 Simply use a different player to view the video.